Custom Software · Wrexham

 Exactly what you get

 The smallest build that removes your manual gap: the operational logic that's genuinely yours, plus the integration glue that makes your bought tools agree.
 Concretely, a traceability or scheduling engine, an integration layer across your accounting and CRM, and line-specific quality rules, all as code you own and document.
 You keep renting SaaS for the commodity work.
-This is the parent build that the more specific systems sit under, your ERP (Enterprise Resource Planning), CRM, inventory management software, and business intelligence dashboards are often just named slices of exactly this custom-software decision.
+This is the parent build that the more specific systems sit under, your ERP (Enterprise Resource Planning), CRM, inventory management software, and business intelligence (BI) dashboards are often just named slices of exactly this custom-software decision.

 How to choose a developer in Wrexham